RasmusFangel/powertools-oas-validator/README.md

 While all validation errors are caught, there is only limited information about the various errors.
 The decorator will try its best to throw a `SchemaValidatonError`
 (same as the Powertools validator would), with as much of the optional attributes as possible.

-In summary, it is possible that not all `SchemaValidationErrors`'s will have a nice validation message, in case you rely on piping it straight back to the client.
+In summary, it is possible that not all `SchemaValidationErrors`'s will have the correct name and path attributes.

 ## Contributions